laardee/OpenTripPlanner-data-container/README.md

 1. `seed`

-Downloads previous data container (env variable SEED_TAG can be used to customize which tag is pulled) and extracts osm, dem and gtfs data from there and places it in 'data/seed' and 'data/ready' directories.
+Downloads previous data from storage (env variable SEED_TAG can be used to customize which storage location is used) and extracts osm, dem and gtfs data from there and places it in 'data/seed' and 'data/ready' directories.
 Old data acts as backup in case fetching/validating new data fails.